DeusAres/DeusAres.github.io/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/)

-### Jekyll Themes

 ### Support or Contact

-You can contact me on my Instagram [here](https://www.instagram.com/mattia.2i/)
+You can contact me on my [Instagram](https://www.instagram.com/mattia.2i/)